 Palliative and End of Life Care

-We undertake high-quality research to improve the quality of life of patients with life-limiting illness and their family caregivers; to improve palliative care service provision and; to influence health policy.
+We undertake high-quality research to improve the quality of life of patients with life-limiting illnesses and their family caregivers; to improve palliative care service provision and; to influence health policy.

 The Palliative and End of Life Care research group conduct multi-disciplinary research that informs practice and policy in palliative and end of life care both nationally and internationally.

-The group has close links with NHS providers and hospices nationally and locally and with the School of Health and Related Research (ScHARR) within The University of Sheffield.
+The group has close links with NHS providers and hospices nationally and locally and with the Sheffield Centre of Health and Related Research (SCHARR) within The University of Sheffield.
 We work closely with a range of international collaborators and academic institutions worldwide.

 We have specialist expertise in a range of methodologies and our main areas of research focus include: